 Boat and Yacht Insurance

-Boat and yacht insurance differ based on the size of your watercraft.
+Insurance for boats and yachts differ based on the size of your watercraft.
 One aspect of this type insurance is that companies require you to maintain your boat properly, and that includes winterizing your baby.
 Insurance companies have an investment in their customers, too, so they want to know you have a solid grasp on what it takes to own a boat.

 Coverage You Can Count On

-The experts at Marine Agency Insurance know what kind of coverage suits your needs the best, whether you own a 50-foot yacht, a three-hulled catamaran, a speedboat, a two-person fishing boat or a personal watercraft.
+As one of the top boat insurance companies in the industry, Marine Agency’s experts know what kind of coverage suits your needs the best, whether you own a 50-foot yacht, a three-hulled catamaran, a speedboat, a two-person fishing boat or a personal watercraft.
 If you need to use your coverage at any point, we’ll have you back on the water in no time, so you don’t miss any more days on the water than is necessary to take care of business.
-Contact us today and we’ll give you an insurance quote, talk safety tips and determine the best way to cover your boat for when the unexpected happens.
+Contact us today opens in a new windowand we’ll give you an insurance quote, talk safety tips and determine the best way to cover your boat for when the unexpected happens.